Asia must do more to help global Ebola fight - World Bank

 Some Asian countries have introduced stricter border controls in response to the virus, and isolated North Korea has closed its borders and introduced mandatory 21-day quarantine for all foreigners visiting the country.

-Kim said focussing on border control alone was akin to being inside a smoke-filled room in a burning house and only putting "wet towels under the door".
+Kim said focusing on border control alone was akin to being inside a smoke-filled room in a burning house and only putting "wet towels under the door".